-This has left many brands who hadn’t yet considered their impact with a challenge.
-How can they make their packaging design more sustainable?
+This has left many brands who hadn’t yet considered their impact with a challenge – how to make their packaging design more sustainable?

 Sustainable packaging in a circular economy

-The circular economy has become increasingly influential in the packaging industry as brands strive to make their products more sustainable.
-But what does a circular economy mean?
+One huge talking point around the sustainable packaging conversation is the circular economy.
+This has become increasingly influential in the packaging industry as brands strive to make their products more sustainable.
+But what does a circular economy actually mean?

 A circular economy is about keeping resources in use for as long as possible.
 It refers to a world in which business and consumers alike work to get the maximum value from resources whilst we can, recovering and regenerating them into new products and materials at the end of their life.

 With the world’s population expected to peak at 10 billion in 2050, demand for raw materials is ever-rising.
 However, the supply is not sufficient to meet this demand.
 Not only this but extracting and using these raw materials has a major impact on the environment.
 The extraction can cause soil degradation, water shortages, biodiversity loss, damage to ecosystem functions and global warming exacerbation.

 With this in mind, companies globally are being encouraged to reconsider the way they make things and create products that are made to be made again.
 This involves moving towards sustainable materials and ensuring that whatever is produced stays in the economy and never becomes waste or pollution.